About the Project

 77 – Will use Bigelow Boulevard to enter Downtown, turn right on Sixth Avenue, turn right on Grant Street, turn left on Seventh Avenue, turn left on Liberty Avenue, turn around at Gateway Center, continue outbound along Liberty Avenue, turn right Seventh Avenue, then continue onto Bigelow Boulevard to exit Downtown.
 This route will use new bus stops along the new outbound routing on Liberty and Seventh Avenues.

 81, 82, 83 – Will use Centre Avenue, turn left on Washington Place, turn right on Fifth Avenue, turn left on Diamond Street, continue on Forbes Avenue into Downtown, turn right on Wood Street, turn right on Liberty Avenue, turn right on Seventh Avenue, then continue onto Bigelow Boulevard to exit Downtown.
-These routes will use new bus stops along the new inbound routing on Washington Place, Diamond Street, and a new bus stop with a temporary bus boarding platform at the northeast corner of Forbes Avenue and Grant Street, and a new bus stop in front of PNC Tower at the northeast corner of Forbes Avenue and Wood Street.
+These routes will use new bus stops along the new inbound routing on Washington Place, Diamond Street, and a new bus stop at the northeast corner of Forbes Avenue and Grant Street, and a new bus stop in front of PNC Tower at the northeast corner of Forbes Avenue and Wood Street.

 P7, P17, P69, P76, P78 – Will use the MLK Jr. East Busway to enter Downtown, continue inbound on Liberty Avenue, turn around at the Gateway loop, continue outbound on Liberty Avenue, then use the MLK Jr. East Busway to exit Downtown.
 These routes will follow the current P10 routing Downtown as a long-term detour to avoid the upcoming Reimagine Smithfield construction project.
 There are many bus stop changes to these routes and new bus stops on Liberty Avenue.

 Y1, Y45 – Will use the Smithfield Bridge to enter Downtown, turn left on Fort Pitt Boulevard, turn right on Wood Street, turn right on Forbes Avenue, and turn right on Smithfield Street.
-These routes will use a new temporary bus boarding platform at the southeast corner of Wood Street and Forbes Avenue.

 7-Spring Garden – Downtown routing will use 9th St., turn right on Liberty Ave. and turn right on 7th St.